Keith Peck

+Biography

 Peck began playing cello at age nine.
 He assembled his first cello when in junior high school.
 He spent two summers while in high school repairing string instruments for the Boise (Idaho) School District albeit living and going to high school in Moscow, Idaho.

 His father was a physics professor at the University of Idaho who researched and published extensively in the field of optics.
 Keith Peck moved to Seattle, Washington in 1975 and worked for David Saunders from 1975 to 1976.
 He was insistent on using the finest horse hair with even the most inexpensive bows.